|Tax rate||Single||Married, filing jointly||Married, filing separately||Head of household|

 - Ability to recover the cost of income-producing property through depreciation

 - Using 1031 exchanges to defer profits from real estate investments

 - Personal residence exemptions – helps with capital gains taxes

 Sam, over at Financial Samurai, knows all about rental property and gives us his insight on how it can also lower taxes:

 I’m not a tax strategies or CPA (nor do I play one on TV).
-Before making any decisions involving tax strategies/planning, consult the professionals you work with and trust.
+Before making any decisions about how to reduce taxable income for high earners involving tax strategies/planning, consult the professionals you work with and trust.
 A little bit of planning can go a long way.